-- Submit a letter of request to the AUSON Assistant Dean Undergraduate Programs by mid-term of the semester preceding the requested re-enrollment, addressing the following: - Reason(s) why the student was not successful during his/her initial enrollment; - Details of the student's meeting with their advisor upon dismissal, and how the student has followed the advisor's advice; - Action(s) the student has taken in the time away to ensure the student's success, if readmitted; - Reason(s) why the student believes she/he should be readmitted; - o Action(s) the student will take to ensure academic success if readmitted. - Letter must be written in Times New Roman, 12 pt. font, single spaced, and free of spelling and grammatical errors. - o Letter must be submitted with the Application for Readmission. - Pass a Dosage & Solutions (D&S) test at 90% by the end of the semester preceding the requested re-enrollment. - The student is allowed one opportunity to retake the D&S exam; - If the student fails to achieve a minimum score of 90% on the D&S exam on the second attempt, the student will not be readmitted to the nursing major. - If the student has not been enrolled in any nursing course for 90 days or more, she/he must successfully pass the Skills Proficiency Exam (SPE) by the end of the semester preceding the requested re-enrollment. - The student is allowed one opportunity to retake the SPE. - If the student fails to pass the SPE on the second attempt, the student will not be readmitted to the nursing major. - Each of these elements is required.
-If one or more elements is not addressed/included, the application will be considered incomplete.
+- Reason(s) why the student was not successful during his/her initial enrollment; - Details of the student's meeting with their advisor upon dismissal, and how the student has followed the advisor's advice; - Action(s) the student has taken in the time away to ensure the student's success in the nursing major, if readmitted; - Reason(s) why the student believes she/he should be readmitted; - Action(s) the student will take to ensure academic success in the nursing major if readmitted. - Letter must be written in Times New Roman, 12 pt. font, single spaced, and free of spelling and grammatical errors. - Letter must be submitted with the Application for Readmission. - 4.
+Complete & Pass a Dosage & Solutions (D&S) test at 90% - a.
+To enroll in the spring semester: by 10/1 - b.
+To enroll in the fall semester: by 3/1

+The student is allowed one opportunity to retake the D&S exam; If the student fails to achieve a minimum score of 90% on the D&S exam on the second attempt, the student will not be eligible for readmission to the nursing major.

+- 5. If the student has not been enrolled in any nursing course for 90 days or more, she/he must successfully pass the Skills Proficiency Exam Exercises (SPE). - a.
+To enroll in the spring semester: by 10/22 - b.
+To enroll in the fall semester: by 3/22

+The student is to come prepared for the SPE.
+If the student fails the first attempt, he/she is allowed one opportunity to retake the SPE.
+If the student fails to pass the SPE on the second attempt, the student will not be readmitted to the nursing major.